jakobniinja/tdd-yatzy/README.md

 ## Lessons
 On build failures - hit enter!
-Find the missed branch!  put several if's on separate lines ;)
+Find the missed branch!
+Put if's on separate lines ;)